Scientists uncover Africa's oldest human burial, a child from 78,000 years ago

 "At this point, we weren't sure what we had found," says Emmanuel Ndiema of the National Museums of Kenya.
 "The bones were just too delicate to study in the field.
 So we had a find that we were pretty excited about, but it would be a while before we understood its importance."

-Once they made plaster casts of the remains they brought them to the National Research Center on Human Evolution in Burgos, Spain, for further study.
+Once they made plaster casts of the remains they brought those to the National Research Center on Human Evolution in Burgos, Spain, for further study.

 It was there the team started uncovering parts of the skull and face, which still had some unerupted teeth in place.
 "The articulation of the spine and the ribs was also astonishingly preserved, even conserving the curvature of the thorax cage, suggesting that it was an undisturbed burial and that the decomposition of the body took place right in the pit where the bones were found," says professor María Martinón-Torres, director of the center.